 Perhaps you’ve heard the saying “Eat Breakfast like a King, Lunch like a Prince, and Dinner like a Pauper.”
-Our bodies naturally have more energy early in the day, and therefore have better ability to digest and metabolise larger caloric intake.
+Our bodies naturally have more energy early in the day and therefore have a better ability to digest and metabolize larger caloric intake.
 You wouldn’t start off on a long drive without a full tank of gas, and your body is the same: it needs more calories, especially protein, early in the day to sustain energy throughout the day.

 2. You Are Deficient in Nutrients

-While it’s common to crave and overeat “carb” type foods such as pastas, breads, chips and cookies, these cravings could be reduced by including more protein and essential fatty acids into your diet.
+While it’s common to crave and overeat “carb” type foods such as pasta, bread, chips, and cookies, these cravings could be reduced by including more protein and essential fatty acids in your diet.
 So try a “crowding out” approach, which means putting greater focus on adding quality proteins, fats, and complex carbohydrates (like vegetables, fruits, beans, and high-fiber grains) into your diet, and your cravings and desire to overeat will naturally fade.
-Sometimes we focus on what we don’t want, but instead we can use the principles of Mind Body Nutrition to listen to what our body is really craving and focus more on what we really need.
+Sometimes we focus on what we don’t want, but instead, we can use the principles of Mind Body Nutrition to listen to what our body is really craving and focus more on what we really need.